X-LANCE/Mobile-Env/docs/task-definition-en.md

 ### Preparation of the App Package

 You need to prepare the installation package for the app and check if it can be successfully launched and run on the emulator.
-Nowadays, most desktops have an `amd64` CPU, however, most Android mobiles run on the `arm`-arch devices.
+Nowadays, most hosts have an `amd64` CPU, however, most Android mobiles run on the `arm`-arch devices.
 Thus, plenty of installation packages provide the binary libraries only for the `arm` architecture.
-Our test reveals that, the image of Android 11 (API Level 30) offers the best support for the `arm`-arch packages on the `amd64` desktops.
+Our test reveals that, the image of Android 11 (API Level 30) offers the best support for the `arm`-arch packages on the `amd64` infrastructure.

 Here are several websites offering Android app package downloading: